turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

 !All data and cache are added to .gitignore and are saved only **locally**.
 To use repo (im\_sales) and get access to data create remote folder (\_WORK) to wich others collaborators **have access (keys or tokens or local shared net)**.

-When git clone repo, then dvc pull to get data from shared folder \_WORK. (all info for pull is in data.dvc file)
+When git clone repo, then dvc pull to get data from my shared folder \_WORK. (all info for pull is in data.dvc file)

 ## 3.OOP